DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Data Construction Details

-Since the selected HLE items are initially configured in QA format, they are not suitable for deep report generation tasks as they stand.
-In this study, experts reviewed the question-answer-rationale of each item to identify the core concepts, theories, and phenomena covered, and then reconstructed them into research-oriented task queries suitable for the Deep Research usage context.
-At this time, deterministic elements such as specific answers, factual conclusions, or proofs presented in HLE were removed from the prompt, and instead, only high-level writing directions such as analysis scope, comparative perspectives, and issues to be discussed were presented to induce the model to develop the logical structure and conclusion on its own.
+Because the selected HLE items are presented in a QA format, they are not directly suitable for deep research report-generation tasks in their original form.
+Accordingly, for each item, a domain expert reviewed the question, answer, and rationale to identify the underlying concepts, theories, and phenomena, and then reformulated it into a research-oriented task query appropriate for the deep research setting.
+During this reformulation, we removed answer-revealing elements from the prompt, such as specific answers, factual conclusions, and proofs, so that the model must derive the reasoning and conclusions on its own.
+When necessary, we also included writing guidance that constrains report development—such as the intended scope of analysis, comparative perspectives, and key issues to be addressed—to prevent uncontrolled drift and to enable more fine-grained evaluation of whether required elements are covered.
+Overall, this conversion reconstructs short-answer QA items into long-form report-generation tasks that require expert-level reasoning and exposition.

-In addition, if necessary, the basic structure of the output, such as "Introduction–Related Work–Method–Analysis–Discussion," was briefly specified to make the task more similar to the long-form research report generation expected in actual Deep Research use cases.
-Through this conversion process, simple answer-type QA items were transformed into a report-generation task set with HLE-level high-quality and high-difficulty problem structures, while following the actual Deep Research usage domain distribution.
+Each task query was drafted by one domain expert and cross-reviewed by another expert from the same field.
+Cross-review was repeated in multiple rounds as needed to check whether the reformulated task (i) is not overly narrow, (ii) requires expert-level domain expertise, (iii) specifies a sufficiently concrete research scope and direction, and (iv) does not contain excessive hints that could steer the model toward the answer or conclusion; the task was revised accordingly.
+Experts were individuals with a master’s degree in the relevant field or equivalent domain expertise.
+An example research task is provided in Figure~\ref{fig:query-example}.